 Nevertheless it is true that there are very complex (and ill-understood) requirements for uses of (internal) languages for perceiving, reasoning, wondering whether, remembering, generalising, wanting, intending, planning, and controlling actions in accordance with plans or intentions.
 Significant subsets of those requirements that must have been met by evolutionary developments across a variety of non-human species before evolution of human communicative languages.
-In particular, the ability to perceive, want, intend, plan and execute complex intentions must have used highly structured internal forms of language with generative grammars for dealing with novelty and diversity in what is perceived, wanted, considered, intended, etc. These capabilities require the use of abstract construction kits such as grammars and mechanisms for creating and manipulating semantic contents, for internal languages, whose forms are not yet known, though they may be structurally more closely related to human sign languages than verbal languages do.
+In particular, the ability to perceive, want, intend, plan and execute complex intentions must have used highly structured internal forms of language with generative grammars for dealing with novelty and diversity in what is perceived, wanted, considered, intended, etc. These capabilities require the use of abstract construction kits such as grammars and mechanisms for creating and manipulating semantic contents, for internal languages, whose forms are not yet known, though they may be structurally more closely related to human sign languages than verbal languages, since sign languages obviously have more structures in common with actions than spoken languages do.